A Seamless Second Factor of Authentication

 Authenticate Accurately Over Time

-Other device-based authentication systems simply cannot keep track of the natural drift caused by updates, new apps, or even new fonts. iovation’s fuzzy matching technology takes expected changes into account to minimize unnecessary “negative” responses and create “acceptable risk” boundaries.
+Other device-based systems simply cannot keep track of the natural drift caused by updates, new apps, or even new fonts. iovation’s fuzzy matching technology takes expected changes into account to minimize unnecessary “negative” responses and create “acceptable risk” boundaries.
 As a result, you can maintain a high level of authentication accuracy over time and reduce consumer challenges.Read the Datasheet

 Minimizing Customer Friction

-ClearKey works side-by-side with your existing authentication systems to reduce the number of challenges put in front of your customers. iovation's patented recognition technology uses hundreds of device attributes and their unique orientation with each other to instantly identify a device without the need for the user’s personally identifiable information.
+ClearKey works side-by-side with your existing systems to reduce the number of challenges put in front of your customers. iovation's patented recognition technology uses hundreds of device attributes and their unique orientation with each other to instantly identify a device without the need for the user’s personally identifiable information.

 ClearKey provides a range of insights to show you whether the device is an exact match or if there have been changes to the device.
 Simply select what level of change is acceptable for your business.
 Some of the elements include:

 For those aiming to eliminate passwords altogether, iovation ClearKey enables the user’s device to serve as the primary, first factor of authentication.
-Passwords or other second factor methods of authentication can be reserved for those cases where a customer logs in from a device for the first time, presents an elevated risk profile, or requests access to more sensitive data and transactions.
+Passwords or other second factor methods can be reserved for those cases where a customer logs in from a device for the first time, presents an elevated risk profile, or requests access to more sensitive data and transactions.